kaiwaehner/hivemq-mqtt-tensorflow-kafka-realtime-iot-machine-learning-training-inference/infrastructure/hivemq/README.md

 Then you can deploy HiveMQ by running `./setup.sh`

+Alternatively, you can use [setup_evaluation.sh](setup_evaluation.sh) and [run_scenario_evaluation.sh](../test-generator/run_scenario_evaluation.sh) to run the scenario with HiveMQs evaluation license and only 25 cars being simulated instead.

 # Monitoring

 Grafana Dashboards will be deployed using the Prometheus Operator, see the [Terraform script](../terraform-gcp)